Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Renin production by the kidneys is inhibited by the following factors:

-• elevated aldosterone levels;
+• increased aldosterone levels;

 • excess volume of circulating blood;